Confusional arousal: International Classification of Sleep Disorders (ICSD)

-According to the 2nd edition of the International Classification of Sleep Disorders (ICSD-2), confusional arousals are classified in NREM parasomnias embedded in the non-epileptic paroxysmal motor events during sleep, which include (1) Parasomnia, (2) Sleep-related movement disorders and (3) Isolated symptoms, apparently normal variants and unresolved issues.
-NREM parasomnias (or disorders of arousal) also include sleep terrors (see night terror) and sleepwalking.
+According to the second edition of the International Classification of Sleep Disorders (ICSD-2), confusional arousals are classified in NREM parasomnias embedded in the non-epileptic paroxysmal motor events during sleep, which include (1) parasomnia, (2) sleep-related movement disorders, and (3) isolated symptoms, apparently normal variants and unresolved issues.
+NREM parasomnias (or disorders of arousal) also include sleep terrors and sleepwalking.
 Confusional arousals are characterised by more or less complex movements without leaving bed with whimpering, sitting up in bed and some articulation without walking or terror.
 In comparison, of other arousal parasomnias the age onset of sleep walking is generally between 5 and 10 years whereas confusional arousals and sleep terror may occur 3 years earlier.
 Sleep terrors are mainly characterised by screaming, agitation, flushed face, sweating and only share the inconsolability with confusional arousals.
-The current 3rd edition of the International Classification of Sleep Disorders (ICSD-3) added the sleep-related eating disorders in the disorders of arousal from NREM sleep.
+The third edition of the International Classification of Sleep Disorders (ICSD-3) added the sleep-related eating disorders in the disorders of arousal from NREM sleep.

 Diagnostic and Statistical Manual of Mental Disorders (DSM)

-Confusional arousals are at the time not considered as a disorder in the current 5th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
+Confusional arousals are at the time not considered as a disorder in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
 This absence may be explained by the fact that confusional arousals have been understudied by the scientific community.

 Diagnosis

 The evaluation "should include a comprehensive medical history, a physical, neurological, and developmental examination, and a detailed description of the nocturnal events, sleep-wake schedules, and daytime behaviour”.
 However, the episodes have a long duration and a low rate of same-night recurrence.
 Even if amnesia usually follows episodes of confusional arousal, it is not a distinct trait related to severity.

-A video-polysomnography (see polysomnography) might be required if life history is untypical.
+A video-polysomnography might be required if life history is untypical.
 In case of suspicion parents are encouraged to use infrared camera to record the behaviour of their child during sleep.
 Association of video recordings of nocturnal episodes with historical features is an important tool for both understanding and correctly diagnosing the disorder differently from other episodes of parasomnia.
-Confusional arousals as well as arousal parasomnias in general must be distinguished from epileptic seizure on the basis of clinical and electroencephalographic features (see electroencephalography).
+Confusional arousals as well as arousal parasomnias in general must be distinguished from epileptic seizure on the basis of clinical and electroencephalographic features.